bstadie/bstadie.github.io/_pages/about.md

 ======
 I am currently a postdoctoral researcher at the [Vector Institute](https://vectorinstitute.ai/), where I work with [Jimmy Ba](https://jimmylba.github.io/).
-In 2018, I completed my PhD at UC Berkeley where I was advised by [Pieter Abbeel](http://people.eecs.berkeley.edu/~pabbeel/).
+In 2018, I completed my PhD at UC Berkeley.
+My advisor was [Pieter Abbeel](http://people.eecs.berkeley.edu/~pabbeel/).
-In 2016 and 2017, I was also a research scientist at Open AI, where I was advised by Ilya Sutskever.
+In 2016 and 2017, I was a research scientist at Open AI, where I was advised by Ilya Sutskever.
 I received a BA in mathematics from the University of Chicago, where I spent four wonderful years.
 During this time, I had the honor of working under [Paul Sally](https://en.wikipedia.org/wiki/Paul_Sally).